JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/src/01-Native-Side-Effects-via-Effect.md

 One might still call `unsafePerformEffect` in otherwise pure code in situations where they know what they are doing.
 In other words, they know the pros & cons, costs & benefits of doing so, and are willing to pay for those costs to acheive their benefits.

 ^^ `pulp --psc-package build` or `pulp --psc-package browserify` both, by default, add in the necessary code to automatically execute `main`.
-To remove this, one needs to pass the flag `--skip-entry-point` to these commands.
+To remove this (like when building a library), one needs to pass the flag `--skip-entry-point` to these commands.